go-gorm/gorm/README.md

 ### FirstOrCreate With Assign

-Assign's arguments would be used to initialize the struct if not record found,

-If any record found, will assign those values to the record, and save it back to database.
+Ignore Assign's arguments when search, but use them to fill the struct regardless record found or not, then save it back to database

 ```go
 db.Where(User{Name: "non_existing"}).Assign(User{Age: 20}).FirstOrCreate(&user)